ajoslin/age-of-python/README.md

 This is the develop branch.

 If you want to work on a new feature, first switch to the develop branch: `git checkout develop`.
 Then create a new branch for your feature: `git checkout -b my-new-feature`.
-It will be a created as child of develop branch.
+Checking out a new branch while on the develop branch will create your new branch as a child of `develop`.

 Or if a branch for something exists and you want to switch to it `git checkout existing-branch`